EllisFitzUSM/ChildImmunizations/README.md

 | Team 2 | Milo Keys | Gabrielle Akers |

 ## Organization
-Each iterations code is stored in a separate fold in Archive. iterations has the java code, use-cases, and a UML diagram.
+Each iterations code is stored in a separate fold in Archive.
+For each iterations sub-folder stores that iteration's Java code, use-cases, and a UML diagram.
 The documentation folder stores example for our monthly returns.

 ## Code Documentation
 **Class Header Example**